Binary Funding Impacts in Derivative Valuation: Examples and a Closed-form Solution

-Banks buy Treasury bonds that return less than their funding rate.
-It was insisted in \cite{hull2012fva} that this shows that FVA should not be considered in derivative prices.
-We will show that when buying bonds, FCA$=0$ for the hedger.
-Therefore, if we assume

-as in \cite{burgard2010partial}, the fair price for the hedger is approximately the same as the bond price derived from discounting with the Treasury rate.
+Banks purchase Treasury bonds that return less than their funding rate. \cite{hull2012fva} firmly asserted that this demonstrates that FVA should not be considered in derivative prices.
+We will show that, when purchasing bonds, FCA$=0$ for the hedger.
+The financial reason for the null FCA is as follows.
+When the hedger has redundant cash to purchase a bond, she may invest in either the bond or her lending account.
+In other words, the opportunity cost for purchasing the bond is a benefit coming from her lending rate.
+Therefore, the lending rate would constitute the major factor to determine the bond price, and if we assume $R^\ell = r$, as in \cite{burgard2010partial}, the fair price for the hedger is approximately the same as the bond price derived from discounting with the Treasury rate.
+The argument above will be verified rigorously in the next example using our main theorem.
 Recall that, in the main theorem, we only assume that $s^\ell$ and $s^b$ are deterministic.
 As long as the spreads are deterministic, we can apply the theorems to interest rate derivatives.